arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 The `remove-unnecessary-projections` AQL optimizer rule has been renamed to `optimize-projections` and now includes an additional optimization.

-Moreover, a `remove-unnecessary-calculations-4` rule has been added.
+Moreover, a `remove-unnecessary-calculations-4` and `batch-materialize-documents` rule have been added.

 The affected endpoints are `POST /_api/cursor`, `POST /_api/explain`, and `GET /_api/query/rules`.